 In search of answers

-After those initial conversations, we agreed with the client to organize a series of workshops to research and develop their initial idea.
+After those initial conversations, we agreed with the client to organize Product Discovery Workshops to research and develop their initial idea.
 We started by identifying the niche for the MVP.
 We needed to learn as much as possible about social media users.
 We were interested in the demography of the most active users and the ways they interact with those new media.
 It turned out that:

 - Generation Z is very much into social media

 - They have money, and they are likely to spend it on what they see on social media